 When hooked up to a sewer drain at a camp ground, ALWAYS keep the termination valve CLOSED until the tank is at least 3/4 full.
 This will provide sufficient water to assist in complete draining of tank.

 Manufacturer of toilet, Thetford Corp., offers a complete line of deodorants, chemicals, and other convenience products for your use.
+Your dealer can assist you with these needs and may already have them in stock.

 Aqua-Magic V